Data Protection

 4.3 Bazaarvoice

-Bazaarvoice is a tool provided by Bazaarvoice, Inc. 10901 Stonelake Blvd., Austin, Texas 78759, USA, that provides you the ability to submit reviews and ratings of our goods, producs and services as well as other user generated content.
+Bazaarvoice is a tool provided by Bazaarvoice, Inc. 10901 Stonelake Blvd., Austin, Texas 78759, USA, that provides you the ability to submit reviews and ratings of our products and services as well as other user generated content via email communication (once you have submitted your email address) after purchasing on the Miele on-line shop.
 In the context of the use of the Bazaarvoice services, we use certain cookies that help us to improve the user experience, optimize services and to collect diagnostic information.
 More information could be found here.
 You can change or preferences and reject your consent at every time by using the preference center on the top of this cookie notice or directly on the Bazaarvoice website.

 5. Marketing cookies